This post may contain affiliate links.

 My kids are big now.
 Bigger than me.
 Young people with minds and opinions of their own.
 I think it’s time to ask them, honestly, what they hated about travel and travelling for 6 full years as a digital nomad family.
 There must be something, surely?
 All those long hours on planes, vomit-inducing bus rides, dodgy food, and cheap guest houses, what did they really hate?
-We have many posts on travel with kids, teens, and as a family.
+We have many posts on travel with kids, travel with teens, and as a family.
 We have one on the problems of travelling with kids too.
 This our first post on what the kids didn’t enjoy, and it’s honest.